cetic/fadi/doc/RANCHER_PROXMOX.md

 This tool is really very powerful, based on iSCSI technology.
 Unfortunately it is not yet supported by RancherOS (The operating system used in this example).

-We report the bugs and problems encountered in two open issues on github :
+We report the bugs and problems encountered in two opened github issues:

 [https://github.com/rancher/os/issues/2937](https://github.com/rancher/os/issues/2937)
 [https://github.com/longhorn/longhorn/issues/828](https://github.com/longhorn/longhorn/issues/828)